moshehoff/FamilyHistory/content/pages/about.md

 - Provide corrections or additional information

 Please contact me at [moshe.hoffman@gmail.com](mailto:moshe.hoffman@gmail.com), and I will be happy to help you add your contributions to the site.

-## Technical Notes

-This website is built using modern web technologies to ensure it remains accessible and maintainable for years to come:
-- **Static Site Generation** for fast loading and reliability
-- **GEDCOM Format** for genealogical data management
-- **Markdown** for easy content editing
-- **Interactive Visualizations** for exploring family connections

 ## Acknowledgments